 David McGuire has been a professional performing musician since the late 1970's and a teaching artist/professor of music since the late 1980's.
-He has performed in a wide variety of styles, including, jazz, rock, ethnic and "art" (chamber) music; he has also performed in/composed for a number of new music groups (such as the word-music trio F'loom).
-He is active as a composer and particularly enjoys collaborative work; in addition to the new-music-jazz-fusion ensemble, Mr. Stumble, he is currently working with several area dancer-choreographers (with recent premiers in Nashville/TN, summer 2007; and Rochester/NY, summer-fall 2008).
-He has been featured in the performing seasons of the Maelstrom Percussion Ensemble and has had pieces performed all over New York State (including the Eastman School); in 2003, one of his pieces was selected for a new music symposium at the University of Bucharest, Romania.
-He is a founding member of a regional composer's collective which is now in its 14th year.
-McGuire has advanced degrees in composition and theory and is an advocate of liberal arts education with an emphasis on interdisciplinary engagement of creativity as a foundation for innovation and appreciation.
+McGuire has performed in a wide variety of styles including jazz, rock, ethnic, and "art" (chamber) music.
+In addition, he has performed in/composed for a number of new music groups (such as the word-music trio F'loom).
+McGuire is active as a composer and particularly enjoys collaborative work.
+In addition to the music-jazz-fusion ensemble (Mr. Stumble), he is currently working with several area dancer-choreographers (with premiers in Nashville, Tenn. in summer 2007 and Rochester, N.Y. in summer-fall 2008).
+McGuire has been featured in the performing seasons of the Maelstrom Percussion Ensemble and has had pieces performed all over New York State (including the Eastman School).
+In 2003, one of his pieces was selected for a new music symposium at the University of Bucharest in Romania.
+In addition, he is a founding member of a regional composer's collective.
+McGuire, who is an advocate of liberal arts education as well as interdisciplinary collaboration, has advanced degrees in composition and music theory.
 He has been a presenter for numerous conferences and colloquia concerning the arts and education.
-He was a teaching artist for over ten years with the Aesthetic Education Institute and is a former fellow of the Leonard Bernstein Center for the Arts in Nashville, TN.
-He is currently on the music faculty of Finger Lakes Community College.
+He was a teaching artist for over ten years with the Aesthetic Education Institute and is a former fellow of the Leonard Bernstein Center for the Arts in Nashville, Tenn.
+McGuire is currently a music professor at FLCC.